OWASP/www-project-secure-headers/mainsite/01_headers.md

 ## Cache-Control

 This header holds directives (instructions) for caching in both **requests** and **responses**.
 If a given directive is in a request, it does not mean this directive is in the response (source [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).
-Specify the capability of a resource to be cached is important to prevent [exposure of information via the cache](https://cwe.mitre.org/data/definitions/525.html).
+Specifying the capability of a resource to be cached is important to prevent [exposure of information via the cache](https://cwe.mitre.org/data/definitions/525.html).

 The headers named [Expires](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expires) and [Pragma](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Pragma) can be used in addition to the [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header.
 [Pragma](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Pragma) header can be used for backwards compatibility with the HTTP/1.0 caches.
 However, *Cache-Control* is the recommended way to define the caching policy.